dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Now imagine that your database backup behaved like a Git repo: diffs created by every write query, an audit log of every cell, and instantaneous rollbacks.

 Destructive query?
-Just roll back to the previous working state, debug prod with diffs, and create a patch.
+Roll back to the previous working state, debug prod with diffs, and create a patch.
 Downtime is now minutes instead of hours or days.

-A Dolt database replica gives you all of that with about 15 minutes of work.
+A Dolt database replica gives you all that with about 15 minutes of work.
 Keep running MySQL in production.

 Happy to share more if you're interested.